People following the ketogenic diet may experience minor, short term symptoms, such as nausea, fatigue, and headaches. Some call this the keto flu.

 Eat different dietary fats

-If a person on the keto diet experiences abdominal symptoms, dietitians may
+If a person on the keto diet experiences abdominal symptoms, dietitians may recommend changing the types of fats in the diet.

 High levels of medium chain triglycerides, from foods such as coconut oil, butter, and palm kernel oil, can cause cramps, diarrhea, and vomiting.